esa-esdl/ESDLPaperCode.jl/Readme.md

-# Case studies from the ESDL Paper (Mahecha et. al)
+# Case studies from the ESDL Paper (Mahecha, Gans et. al)

 This repository contains the scripts to reproduce all results and figures from the case studies in the ESDL overview paper (citation to follow).